University: Lincoln College, University of Oxford

 Looking to the future

-In terms of issues affecting this sensitive and sometimes unpredictable area of law, Sonali shrugs off Brexit as the least of her legal worries: “Although Brexit (if it happens) will inevitably have consequences in terms of workload, the main problem right now is the much demoralised and depleted legal aid system that has been under attack from many successive administrations.”
+In terms of issues affecting this sensitive and sometimes unpredictable area of law, Sonali shrugs off Brexit as the least of her legal worries: “Although Brexit will inevitably have consequences in terms of workload, the main problem right now is the much demoralised and depleted legal aid system that has been under attack from many successive administrations.”
 The future of a legal aid chambers looks pretty bleak, with it becoming increasingly difficult to take on legal aid work exclusively.
-“When I started, it was a respected and viable option to do solely legal aid work, but now the challenge is to figure out how to continue undertaking a significant amount of publicly-funded work whilst maintaining a sustainable practice.
+“When I started, it was a respected and viable option to do solely legal aid work, but now the challenge is to figure out how to continue undertaking a significant amount of publicly funded work whilst maintaining a sustainable practice.“

 The future for those wishing to pursue a career at the Bar is not so rosy either.
 “It’s more competitive than ever to become a barrister,” says Sonali.
 “And it’s certainly not a level playing field.
 There are those who will be much more advantaged in terms of contacts or background.
 Students should look out for every possible opportunity to get sponsorship, scholarship or financial assistance.”
 Persistence and proactivity are key.
 Sonali’s ultimate advice is to remember that it’s not just a job; it’s a profession.
 “It doesn’t seek you out, you have to seek it.”